Have you lost pension money or savings as a result of investing in Store Pods?

 - Money the client would have made if their pension / savings had remained where they were;

-- Charges made by the adviser and the SIPP company.
+- Charges made by the advisor and the SIPP company.

 If you’ve been affected by a mis-sold Store pod investment or you’ve lost some or all of your pension as a result of financial mis-selling, please get in touch with the team at Pension Justice.